 Most of the survival multi-tools which made it to the “best” list are of the folding type.
 This is because these are generally the strongest.

 However, not everyone can always carry around a bulky folding tool.
-You might want to consider some other types.
+You might want to consider some other types such as the one below.

 Number of Tools (Functionality)